-C corporations pay their own corporate level tax when it files its return on Form 1120.
+C corporations pay their own corporate level tax on Form 1120.

-The individual shareholders will be taxed again on their personal return when dividends are issued to shareholders.
+The individual shareholders will be taxed again on their personal return when dividends are issued to them.

-C corporations don’t issue K-1s to shareholders and instead will issue a document from the Form 1099-DIV when dividends are paid.
+C corporations don’t issue K-1s to shareholders.
+Instead, they will issue a Form 1099-DIV when dividends are paid.

-The Schedule K-1 is a reporting document, like a W-2 or 1099-INT.
+The K-1 The Schedule K-1 is a reporting document, like a W-2 or Form 1099-INT.
 It usually shows items like:

 Investment income, like:

 Nonpassive business income